AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-fill-image-api-tutorial.md

 ### Download sample images

-Right click on each of the images below to download and save them to your project folder.
+Save each of the images below to your project folder.

 ||
 | --- | --- |